Counting Guidance for High Fidelity Text-to-Image Synthesis: Related Work

 \subsection{Diffusion Models}

-Diffusion models \cite{ho2020denoising,song2019generative,song2020score,dhariwal2021diffusion,rombach2022high} are a new family of generative models that show a significant advance in performance of image synthesis and text-to-image generation.
-DDPM \cite{ho2020denoising} designed the Markov chain process by gradually adding noise and demonstrated the potential of diffusion models for unconditional image generation.
-Concurrently, VP-SDE \cite{song2019generative,song2020score} interpreted diffusion models as Stochastic Differential Equations and provided broad insight into diffusion models.
-One of the problems with DDPM is that it depends on probabilistic sampling and requires about 1000 steps to obtain high-fidelity results making the sampling process very slow and computationally intensive.
-To solve this problem, DDIM \cite{song2020denoising} removed the probabilistic factor in DDPM and achieved comparable image quality to DDPM with only 50 denoising steps.
+Diffusion models \cite{ho2020denoising,song2019generative,song2020score,dhariwal2021diffusion,rombach2022high} are a new family of generative models that have significantly improved the performance of image synthesis and text-to-image generation.
+DDPM \cite{ho2020denoising} defined diffusion as a Markov chain process by gradually adding noise, showing the potential of diffusion models for unconditional image generation.
+Simultaneously, \cite{song2020score} interpreted diffusion models as Stochastic Differential Equations, providing broader insights into their function.
+One of the problems with DDPM is that it depends on probabilistic sampling and requires about 1,000 steps to obtain high-fidelity results, making the sampling process very slow and computationally intensive.
+To alleviate this problem, DDIM \cite{song2020denoising} removed the probabilistic factor in DDPM and achieved comparable image quality to DDPM with only 50 denoising steps.

-Beyond unconditional image generation, recent papers on diffusion models also started to focus on conditional image generation.
-ADM \cite{dhariwal2021diffusion} suggested classifier guidance by calculating the gradient of a classifier to perform conditional image generation.
-This method though requires a noise-aware classifier and per step gradient calculation.
-To avoid this problem, \cite{ho2022classifier} proposed classifier-free guidance, which removes the need of an external classifier by computing each denoising step as an extrapolation between one conditional and one unconditional step.
-Furthermore, ControlNet \cite{zhang2023adding} proposed a separate control network attached to a pre-trained diffusion model to perform guidance with additional input in feasible training time.
+Beyond unconditional image generation, recent papers on diffusion models also started to focus on conditional image generation. \cite{dhariwal2021diffusion} suggested classifier guidance by calculating the gradient of a classifier to perform conditional image generation.
+However, this method requires a noise-aware classifier and per-step gradient calculation.
+To avoid this problem, \cite{ho2021classifier} proposed classifier-free guidance, which removes the need for an external classifier by computing each denoising step as an extrapolation, requiring one conditional and one unconditional step.
+Furthermore, ControlNet \cite{zhang2023adding} proposed a separate control network attached to a pre-trained diffusion model to perform guidance with additional input with feasible training time.
 Universal Guidance \cite{bansal2023universal} alleviates the problem of requiring a noise-aware classifier by instead calculating the gradient of the predicted clean data point.